s-johansson/monitoring-common-shell-library/FUNCREF.md

 ## Function `create_tmpdir`

 creates and tests for a temporary directory being created by mktemp.
-Furthermore it registers the temp-directory in the variable CSL_TEMP_DIRS[] that is eval'ed in case by cleanup(), to remove plugin residues. there is a hard-coded limit for max.
+Furthermore it registers the temp-directory in the variable CSL_TEMP_DIRS[] that is eval'ed in case by csl_cleanup(), to remove plugin residues. there is a hard-coded limit for max.
 10 temp-directories.

 *Outputs*: temp-directory